 Inclusion criteria: we selected patients who met the following 3 criteria: - Presence on admission of an uncomplicated SV after clinical examination and CT scan investigation; - Successful non-surgical decompression of the SV: spontaneous deflation or successful rectal tube decompression; - Planned left iliac fossa sigmoidectomy with colo-colic mechanical anastomosis.

-Non-inclusion criteria: we excluded the following patients: - Complicated SV; - Uncomplicated SV with successful non-surgical decompression who benefited from a classic midline laparotomy sigmoidectomy or refused to underwent the left iliac fossa sigmoidectomy or did not benefited from it for any other reason.
+Non-inclusion criteria: we excluded the following patients: - Complicated SV; - Uncomplicated SV with successful non-surgical decompression who benefited from a classic midline laparotomy sigmoidectomy or refused to underwent the left iliac fossa sigmoidectomy or did not benefit from it for any other reason.

 Surgical technique: it was performed by 5 different senior surgeons.
 Before surgery all the patients were on residue-free diet.
 A bowel preparation consisted to perform 2 bowel retrograde washout with betadine saline serum; the first the night before operation and the second the morning of the operation.
 Group 1 comprised the patients who had a bowel preparation and Group 2, the patients who did not have bowel preparation.
 The patient was installed in supine position, the surgeon at his left side, the first aid in front of the surgeon and a second aid at surgeon´s left side.
 General anesthesia with orotracheal intubation was performed in 21% of cases (n=11), while 70% of patients (n=37) had epidural anesthesia and 9% (n=5) spinal anesthesia.
-A 5cm to 7cm oblique skin incision was made in the left iliac fossa in the line between the left antero superior iliac spine (1/3) and the ombilicus (2/3) (Figure 1).
+A 5 cm to 7 cm oblique skin incision was made in the left iliac fossa in the line between the left antero superior iliac spine (1/3) and the ombilicus (2/3) (Figure 1).
 The external oblique fascia and the underlying muscle plane were divided in the direction of their fibers followed by the incision of the peritoneum.
 Then the redundant sigmoid loop was externalized entirely (Figure 2).
 The sigmoid mesentery was divided from one border to the other of the sigmoid loop in a line above the skin surface to allow an easy colo-colic anastomosis.
 Two short holes were performed at the anti-mesenteric border of the 2 colonic segments to be anastomosed.
-The 2 anvils of a linear cutter stapler green were introduced in the colonic holes to perform the side to side colo-colic anastomosis (Figure 3) making sure that there is no interposition of sigmoid mesentery or epiploic fringes.
+The 2 anvils of a linear cutter stapler green were introduced in the colonic holes to perform the side-to-side colo-colic anastomosis (Figure 3) making sure that there is no interposition of sigmoid mesentery or epiploic fringes.
 The anastomosis was completed by application of a linear stapler green under the level of the 2 colonic holes of introduction of the linear stapler (Figure 4).
 For this, we used 1, 2 or 3 linear staplers according to the diameter of colon.
 A heamostatic running suture with 3-0 absorbable suture was performed along the stapler line in case of slight bleeding.
 The side-to-side anastomosis is reinforced with 2 or 3 sero-muscular sutures using 3-0 absorbable suture.
 The mesocolic defect was not closed when the terminalization of the side-to-side anastomosis was done at the level of division of the sigmoid mesentery.
 Then the loop was reintroduced in the peritoneum cavity.
 The peritoneum was closed with 3-0 absorbable suture and the external oblique fascia with slowly-absorbable sutures.
 The skin was closed with non-absorbable sutures or clips.

 Data collection and statistical analysis: we studied the demographic variables (age, gender, past medical history), the data of the preoperative planning (time between non-surgical decompression and sigmoidectomy, mechanical bowel preparation or not, type of anesthesia) the findings and procedure during operation, the immediate and long term post-operative course (recovery, morbidity, mortality, hospital stay, recurrence).
 According to their distribution, quantitative variables were represented using either means ± standard deviations or medians and their ranges.
 Qualitative variables were represented using frequency and percentages.
 The means of independent variables were compared using either Student´s t-test or Wilcoxon Mann Whitney test according to their distribution and variances homogeneity.
 The proportions were compared using Pearson chi-squared test, Pearson's Chi-squared test with Yates' continuity correction or Fisher's exact test.
 We compared the Group 1 and the Group 2.
 A p-value of less than 0.05 was regarded as statistically significant.
 Data analysis was performed using R software (version 4.0.3).